Narva Estonia – Visiting the outer border of the EU with Russia

 Narva today

-After Estonian independence in 1991, Narva was suddenly no longer just a provincial town in a giant empire, but Estonia’s third largest city after Tallinn and Tartu.
-Compared to the capital and the student city in the south, Narva Estonia today is characterized above all by its palpable Soviet heritage, which is noticeable not only in the many prefabricated buildings, but also in the fact that the overwhelming majority in the city speaks Russian.
+After Estonian independence in 1991, Narva was suddenly no longer just a provincial town in a huge empire, but the third largest city in Estonia after Tallinn and Tartu.
+Compared to the Estonian capital and the student city in the south, Narva today is characterized above all by its tangible Soviet heritage, which is not only noticeable in the many prefabricated buildings, but also in the fact that the overwhelming majority in the city speaks Russian.

-Many of them do not have Estonian citizenship today, as this is linked to Estonian language skills and a constitutional test.
-Most of these people are treated with great suspicion in right-wing Estonian circles, as they are considered descendants of the hated occupiers.
-Many of them have been issued so-called stateless passports, so in a sense they are people with a homeland, but without a proper passport and with limited civil rights.
-This sounds a bit depressing, but on the other hand, a very unique kind of people has developed in northeastern Estonia, and coexistence between Estonians and Russians is now working quite well.
+Many of them do not have Estonian citizenship today, as this is linked to Estonian language skills and a constitutional test that is required to obtain it.
+Most of these people are viewed with great suspicion in right-wing Estonian circles, as they are seen as descendants of the much-hated occupiers.
+Many of them have been issued so-called stateless passports, so in a sense they are people with a homeland but without a proper passport and with limited civil rights.
+That sounds a bit depressing, but on the other hand, a very special breed of people has developed in north-eastern Estonia and Estonians and Russians now live together quite well.
+Also most of the young people do speak Estonian and mix both cultures.

 narva estonia